 Connection of the electricity producer completed as of 18 March 2023, but electricity generation conditions have not been implemented

-Please note that if the production conditions stipulated in the connection contract have not been implemented within three years from the completion of the connection, the network operator will not guarantee the right to use the network connection under those conditions after the three-year period, and no fee will be applied for the unused production capacity.
+Please note that if the production conditions stipulated in the connection contract have not been implemented within three years from the completion of the connection, the network operator will not guarantee the right to use the network connection under those conditions after the three-year period, and no fee for unused production capacity will be charged.

 How is the generation capacity supplied to the network calculated?